Access and inclusion

 Talk about Subi

 Talk about Subi is published monthly to keep the community informed about what's happening in the city.
 The newsletter is delivered free of charge to all residents and businesses in the city in the last week of each month.
-Temporary food stalls
+Tenders

 Check out the city's current quotations, tenders and expressions of interest.
 Tim Winton Award

-The City of Subiaco is proud to coordinate the annual Tim Winton Award for Young Writers.
-The award encourages imagination and innovation, and provides a great opportunity to develop creative writing skills.Town planning controls and policies
+The City of Subiaco presents the annual Tim Winton Award for Young Writers.
+The award encourages imagination and innovation, and provides a great opportunity for Western Australian school aged students to develop creative writing skills.Town Planning Controls and Policies

-This page contains information about the city's town planning scheme, planning policies, and other planning controls relevant to the City of Subiaco.Tree preservation and planting
+This page contains information about the city of Subiaco's town planning scheme, local planning policies, and other planning controls relevant to the city.Tree preservation and planting

 This page contains information about how the city maintains its trees and selects tree species when replanting is required.Trees and verges

-This page contains information on the city’s Street Tree Policy, planting, pruning and landscaping.
+This page contains information on the city’s Street Tree Protocol, planting, pruning and landscaping.

 Subiaco Museum records and shares the social history of the Subiaco area.
 Volunteering